ibm-cloud-docs/billing-usage/service-level-commit.md

 {{site.data.keyword.attribute-definition-list}}

-# Purchasing services deployed on-premises
+# Purchasing infrastructure services deployed on-premises
 {: #service-comit}

 Hybrid cloud services that can be deployed on-premises, like {{site.data.keyword.powerSysFull}} Private Cloud, often require a service-level commitment to order and deploy hardware at your site.
 With this commitment, you receive a discount on the standard metered rates for the service or bundle of services that you select.